Summary of NetAdapterCx objects

 A WDFDEVICE object is a standard framework object that represents a device.
 A NETADAPTER object represents a network interface, which is the endpoint for all networking I/O. You can have multiple NETADAPTER objects per WDFDEVICE, with the WDFDEVICE being the parent object of each NETADAPTER.

-The primary NETADAPTER is called the default adapter.
 Most network interface card (NIC) drivers only have one NETADAPTER for their physical device, but some client drivers might have more than one NETADAPTER if they manage a server NIC with multiple slots.
-As another example, Mobile Broadband WDF Class Extension (MBBCx) client drivers might manage more than one NETADAPTER object, each representing an additional Packet Data Protocol (PDP) context.
+As an example, Mobile Broadband WDF Class Extension (MBBCx) client drivers might manage more than one NETADAPTER object, each representing an additional Packet Data Protocol (PDP) context.

-The default adapter must be initialized and created from within the client driver's EVT_WDF_DRIVER_DEVICE_ADD callback function by calling NetDefaultAdapterInitAllocate and NetAdapterCreate.
+NETADAPTER objects must be initialized and created from within the client driver's EVT_WDF_DRIVER_DEVICE_ADD callback function by calling NetAdapterInitAllocate and NetAdapterCreate.
 Then, it must be started from within the driver's EVT_WDF_DEVICE_PREPARE_HARDWARE callback function by calling NetAdapterStart.
 Before calling NetAdapterStart, the driver can optionally set the adapter's capabilities such as link layer capabilities, power capabilities, datapath capabilities, receive scaling capabilities, and hardware offload capabilities.